unibas-marcelluethi/probabilistic-fitting-course/src/pages/week4/detecting-problems.md

 ![traceplots](images/traceplots.png)<figcaption>Figure 2: Traceplots for a sampler that is not properly set up (left) and a better tuned sampler (right).
 The blue-shaded area depicts the burn-in phase.</figcaption>

-We see that after a burn-in phase, the sampler explores different parts of the distribution.
-Most of the time it spends in regions with high probability, but sometimes it also ventures into regions with lower probability.
-The fluctuations we see are a sign that we are exploring the distribution, rather than getting stuck at just one place of the distribution.
-Compare this to the plot shown in Figure 2 (right).
-Here, the values are monotonically increasing.
-This means that either we have not passed the burn-in phase yet, or the sampler is not able to explore the distribution (no sample is ever accepted that goes back into a lower-probability region).

 ### Acceptance rates